-After a rather bleak and relatively flat year of sales activity for most professional video suppliers and their systems integration partners in 2020, things seem to be looking up as we all carefully navigate our way into the impending post-pandemic world.
+After a rather bleak and relatively flat year of sales activity for most professional security suppliers and their systems integration partners in 2020, things seem to be looking up as we all carefully navigate our way into the impending post-pandemic world.
 Perhaps it’s still a bit too early in the year to put on our Nostradamus hat and start making industry predictions, but 2021 appears to be looking up for a number of reasons.

 First and foremost, the recovery has little to do with real stimulus from the professional security industry, but rather the root of the problem itself – the COVID-19 pandemic.
 As global vaccination programs continue to expand and we collectively work towards achieving the long-awaited state of herd immunity, businesses and organizations across all verticals, as well as schools and universities will continue to gradually reopen.
 This is especially relevant to SMBs who may have suffered the most financially, and who make up a rather large percentage of pro security customers and sales.

 Word on the street from systems integrators across the country seems to indicate that they are starting to gain more access to customers’ facilities, which was largely limited to emergency maintenance and service at many facilities over recent months due to self-imposed or government-mandated occupancy restrictions.
 We are also hearing that many project proposals that have been dormant since the pandemic took hold here in the U.S. last March or were initiated during shutdowns in anticipation that budget freezes would be lifted, are resurrecting for discussion.
 These are all good signs that a recovery is on the horizon.